If you’re looking to turn your blog into consistent monthly revenue, understanding how to increase a conversion rate is

 Keeping Your Audience Engaged: The APP Method for Writing a Blog Post

-On the internet, you only have a few seconds to grab your audience’s attention.
-So it’s important to take full advantage of this and make the content “above the fold” that much more attention grabbing.
+You only have a few seconds to grab your audience’s attention.
+So it’s important to make the “above the fold” content that much more attention grabbing.

 What is Above the Fold Content?

 Above the fold content is that content that you see immediately upon arriving at a website without scrolling down.
 Have you ever gotten to a website and been greeted by a wall of text?
 Never greet your reader with a wall of text!
 They’ll be hitting the back button before your images even load.

 First impressions are everything.
 So taking the extra time to create engaging content that greets your audience above the fold is important.
 The APP method is like a template for this greeting area.
 It gives you the perfect blog post structure that grabs attention and welcomes your readers to the rest of your content.